Searching, Sorting, and Cake Cutting in Rounds: Appendix: Cake cutting and sorting in rounds

 \paragraph{Cake cutting model.} The resource (cake) is represented as the interval $[0,1]$.
 There is a set of players $N=\{1,\ldots,n\}$, such that each player $i\in N$ is endowed with a private \emph{valuation function} $V_i$ that assigns a value to every subinterval of $[0,1]$.
 These values are induced by a non-negative integrable \emph{value density function} $v_i$, so that for an interval $I$, $V_i(I)=\int_{x\in I} v_i(x)\ dx$.
 The valuations are additive, so $V_i\left(\bigcup_{j=1}^m I_j\right) = \sum_{j=1}^m V_i(I_j)$ for any disjoint intervals $I_1, \ldots, I_m \subseteq [0,1]$.
 The value densities are non-atomic, and sets of measure zero are worth zero to a player.
 W.l.o.g., the valuations are normalized to $V_i([0,1]) = 1$, for all $i = 1 \ldots n$.

 A \emph{piece of cake} is a finite union of disjoint intervals.
 A piece is \emph{connected} (or contiguous) if it consists of a single interval.
 An \emph{allocation} $A = (A_1, \ldots, A_n)$ is a partition of the cake among the players, such that each player $i$ receives the piece $A_i$, the pieces are disjoint, and $\bigcup_{i \in N} A_i = [0,1]$.
+An allocation $A$ is said to be \emph{proportional} if $V_i(A_i) \geq 1/n$ for all $i \in N$.